favonia/cloudflare-ddns/README.markdown

 <details>
 <summary>I am migrating from timothymiller/cloudflare-ddns <sup><em>click to expand</em></sup></summary>

 Since [timothymiller/cloudflare-ddns](https://github.com/timothymiller/cloudflare-ddns) 2.0.0, many setting names and features look very close to this updater.
 However, similar names do not necessarily mean identical semantics.
-There are too many settings to list every difference here, and most mismatches will produce a clear startup error, but some differences are silent.
+Most mismatches will produce a clear startup error, but some differences are silent.
 If you only set a few options, checking the [documentation for those specific settings](#all-settings) should be quick and worthwhile.

-**Known silent semantic differences:**
+Here are two notable differences:

 - ⚠️ **`sub()` in `PROXIED` expressions:** In this updater, `sub(example.com)` matches _strict subdomains only_—it does **not** match `example.com` itself.
 In timothymiller/cloudflare-ddns, `sub(example.com)` matches `example.com` _and_ all its subdomains.
 Copying a `PROXIED` expression verbatim may silently change which domains are proxied.
 If you need to match a domain and all its subdomains, use `is(example.com) || sub(example.com)`.

-**Known naming differences that will cause startup errors:**

 - `literal:` (timothymiller/cloudflare-ddns) is called `static:` in this updater (_e.g._, `IP4_PROVIDER=static:1.2.3.4`).